 For men, there tends to be less variety, for better or worse.
 At most events, there are generally a lot of guys wearing suits or suit-adjacent clothes (think vests, blazers, etc.).
 There are almost always a few men in kilts.
 All black is also fairly standard.
 Vagabond most often wears fancy black jeans, a black shirt, and a black blazer (which isn’t that far off from what he wears normally).
 Needless to say, he’s never been kicked out of an event for wearing this get-up.
 He also has a latex vest for occasions when he wants to look kinkier (shown below).
 He’s never gone the leather route, as that’s quite an investment and isn’t really his aesthetic, though it works for a lot of people.

-Rather than seeing a dress code as a hindrance, use it as an opportunity to express yourself and let your freak flag fly.
+Rather than seeing kink event dress codes as a hindrance, use them as an opportunity to express yourself and let your freak flag fly.
 Whether this involves buying leather and latex or repurposing clothes you already own to fit a kinky context is up to you.
 In the end, the most important thing is to be yourself and have fun.